bohlender/blog/content/blog/aoc-seven-segment-search-with-z3/index.md

 {{<highlight-file "aoc08.py" Python 137 148>}}

 The approach to get rid of a forall quantifier is simple: just **explicitly enumerate the values and assert the nested constraint for each**.
-This leaves us with a increased number of constraints but spares Z3 the necessity of dealing with quantifiers:
+This leaves us with an increased number of constraints but spares Z3 the necessity of dealing with quantifiers:
 {{<highlight-file "aoc08.py" Python 150 172>}}

 Aside from the substitution of quantification by iteration, the code is effectively the same as in our [first encoder](#high-level-encoding).
-I find this version even more readable that the previous one, mostly because it is so easy to express <q>$s \text{ is a segment of }d$</q> for a concrete pair $(d,s)$.
+I find this version to be even more readable that the previous one, mostly because it is so easy to express <q>$s \text{ is a segment of }d$</q> for a concrete pair $(d,s)$.

 The rest of the encoder does not provide any new insights and is only shown for the sake of completeness:
 {{<highlight-file "aoc08.py" Python 174 185>}}